 Invoices are emailed to each family at the end of the month for the following month's tuition.
-Please be sure to supply us with the best e-mail address so that invoices may be received in a timely manner.
-Receipts will be available upon request.
+Please be sure to supply us with the best email address so that invoices may be received in a timely manner.
+Receipts can be found on MyProcare.com.